intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

 If you have no negative texts for a query, You can use [this script](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/mine_hard_neg.py) as follows to mine a given number of hard negatives.

-### mine hard negatives
+### Mine Hard Negatives

-Hard Negatives Mining is a widely used method to improve the quality of sentence embedding.
+Hard negatives mining is a widely used method to improve the quality of sentence embedding.
 You can mine hard negatives following this command:
 * **on CPU**
 ```bash